Rough Tor

-Rough Tor (/ˈraʊtər/), or Roughtor, is a tor on Bodmin Moor, Cornwall, United Kingdom.
-The site is composed of the tor summit and logan stone, a neolithic tor enclosure, a large number of Bronze Age hut circles, and some contemporary monuments.
+Rough Tor (/ˈraʊtər/), or Roughtor, is a tor on Bodmin Moor, Cornwall, England, United Kingdom.
+The site comprises the tor summit and logan stone, a Neolithic tor enclosure, many Bronze Age hut circles, and some contemporary monuments.

 Toponymy

-In the 19th-century the hill was known as Router.
+In the 19th century, the hill was known as Router, and even into the late 20th century, some locals used this pronunciation.

 Geography

 Rough Tor is approximately one mile northwest of Brown Willy, Cornwall's highest point, on Bodmin Moor.
 Its summit is 1313 ft (400m) above mean sea level, making it the second highest point in Cornwall.
-Both hills are in the civil parish of St Breward and near the town of Camelford.
+Both hills are in the civil parish of St Breward and near Camelford.
 The De Lank River rises nearby and flows between the two hills.
 Rough Tor and Little Rough Tor are twin summits of a prominent ridge of granite, though there are actually three tors at the site: Showery Tor (Also known as Flat Cap Ned), Little Rough Tor, and Rough Tor.
 Crowdy Reservoir and the Lowermoor Water Treatment Works are not far away from the hill.

-Hikes to the summit and to neighbouring Brown Willy are popular, though the walk may be strenuous; a road provides easy access to a car park, which is about a mile and a half from the summit.
+Hikes to the summit and neighbouring Brown Willy are popular, though the walk may be strenuous; a road provides easy access to a car park, which is about a mile and a half from the summit.

 Neolithic

-The summit of Rough Tor once had a neolithic tor enclosure.
-The summit is encircled by a series of rough stone walls that align with natural stone outcroppings on the tor.
+The summit of Rough Tor once had a Neolithic tor enclosure.
+The summit is encircled by rough stone walls that align with natural stone outcroppings on the tor.
 The walls would have originally completely encircled the tor and would have had numerous stone lined openings.
-In the interior of the circle, there are remains of terraces levelled into the slopes, which archaeologists believe formed the foundations of circular wooden houses.
+In the circle's interior, there are remains of terraces levelled into the slopes, which archaeologists believe formed the foundations of circular wooden houses.
 There are also cleared areas near the terraces that have been garden plots.

 Bronze Age

 The Rough Tor enclosure is located in an area containing numerous upstanding monuments and other Bronze Age sites, such as Fernacre stone circle, which is only 200 metres from the site.
 Stannon stone circle is also located nearby, and there are numerous cairns and burial monuments in the vicinity.

-On the southern slopes of Rough Tor, there are the remains of a large number of stone hut circles, set around three or four enclosures that may have held stock.
-There are also the remains of a large field system, which is partially overlain with a medieval field system.
-The purpose of this field system has been debated, with historians disagreeing as to whether the fields were used for cereals or for stock.
+On the southern slopes of Rough Tor, there are the remains of numerous stone hut circles, set around three or four enclosures that may have held stock.
+There are also the remains of a large field system, partially overlain with a medieval field system.
+The purpose of this field system has been debated, with historians disagreeing whether the fields were used for cereals or stock.